marbl/canu/documentation/source/tutorial.rst

 <tag>MhapSensitivity
   Either 'normal' or 'high'.

-Mhap also will ignore frequent kmers, but it's selection of frequent is not exposed.
+Mhap also will down-weight frequent kmers (using tf-idf), but it's selection of frequent is not exposed.